 Chest x-ray can help confirm bone fractures and usually shows underlying pulmonary contusion; x-ray does not show cartilaginous disruption.

 Humidified oxygen is given to patients with flail chest.
 Analgesics may help improve ventilation by decreasing pain during breathing, but ventilation may need to be supported mechanically.
 Volume status should be closely monitored because harm can result from either hypovolemia (due to lung hypoperfusion) or hypervolemia (due to pulmonary edema).
-In select patients with flail chest (patients who cannot be weaned from the ventilator or who require thoracotomy for other reasons), operative fixation of ribs may reduce the risk of pneumonia, length of hospital stay, duration of mechanical ventilation, and death (1) Treatment reference Flail chest is multiple fractures in ≥ 3 adjacent ribs that result in a segment of the chest wall separating from the rest of the thoracic cage; it is a marker for injury to the underlying lung... read more .
+In select patients with flail chest (those who cannot be weaned from the ventilator, those with significant chest wall deformity, those who have impending respiratory failure despite pain control, or those who require thoracotomy for other reasons), operative fixation of ribs appears to reduce the risk of pneumonia, length of hospital stay, duration of mechanical ventilation, and death (1, 2 Treatment references Flail chest is multiple fractures in ≥ 3 adjacent ribs that result in a segment of the chest wall separating from the rest of the thoracic cage; it is a marker for injury to the underlying lung... read more ).